lzexe/awesome-frida-ui/README.md

 You can import the project by Virtual Studio Code or Pycharm,and config the runtime environment<br>
 * server folder: The Server project
 * src folder: The Web Client project
-* Router folder: The Server router
+* untitled folder: The Server router

 ## Implement Function